Mining on Lium Compute Subnet

 Switching Validators

-To reassign an executor to a different validator:
+To reassign an node to a different validator:

 docker exec -it <docker_instance> pdm run /root/app/src/cli.py switch-validator \